Environmental-Pipeline/environmental-sensor-poc/README.md

 # Environmental Sensor Proof-of-Concept

-## Local Setup
+## Python Setup

-If you just want to run Docker, you don't need to set up Python, and vice-versa.

-**Python Setup**
+You may want to first get the project running in Python, in order to better understand it.

 Virtual environment are used to prevent conflicts with other Python projects.

-It is assumed that the user has Python 3.8 or later installed.
-Commands should be run from the project root, possibly by using the terminal after opening the project root in VS Code.
+_Commands should be run from the project root, possibly by using the terminal after opening the project root in VS Code.__

+* Install Python 3.8 or later.
-* To initialize the virtual environment, run `python -m venv .venv`, wait until it finishes, and then `.venv/Scripts/activate` (on Windows).
+* Initialize the virtual environment by running `python -m venv .venv`, wait until it finishes, and then `.venv/Scripts/activate` (on Windows).
 * Install the necessary packages into the environment with `pip install -r requirements.txt`.
 * Request the .env file from the developer and place it in the project root.
-* Run `jupyter notebook` in a terminal start Jupyter Notebook and use `example.ipynb` to run code.
+* You can now run code.
+To view examples, run `jupyter notebook` to start Jupyter Notebook and open `examples-cron.ipynb` and `examples-analysis.ipynb`.

-Python files can then be run in Python using your preferred IDE.
-See example.ipynb, scratch/scratch.py, etc. Make sure to select the python.exe interpreter at .venv/Scripts/python.exe.

-**Docker Setup**
+## Docker Setup

+To use Docker, you'll need to use Docker Desktop to build the image and start a container.

-Commands should be run from the project root, possibly by using the terminal after opening the project root in VS Code.
+_Commands should be run from the project root, possibly by using the terminal after opening the project root in VS Code._

 * Install Docker Desktop from https://docs.docker.com/engine/install/.
 * Run Docker Desktop to start the docker daemon running in the background.